Grow your gig into an income source or full-blown business

 If you want to engage in this service or convert it into your very own business, download ta popular delivery app and see how else you can improve it.
 Generally, the delivery is initiated as a customer completes an order online.
 The delivery staff is notified and will be assigned to deliver the item to the customer.
 Upon accepting the task, the delivery person picks up the item and transport it to the customer’s address.

 Providing delivery services is generally a good idea, especially if you live in an area that needs more local-based deliveries.
 For example, you can partner with a homegrown café, restaurant, or mini-mart and run delivery services for them within your neighborhood.
 This service will be greatly appreciated, especially at a time when social distancing measures are still in place.

 ✔ Read more on starting a delivery service step-by-step

 A lot of people are extremely busy doing multiple tasks at the same time.
 In other words, some people don’t have the time to sweat the small stuff such as walking the dog, cleaning the yard, checking home fixtures, doing minor carpentry works, and other similar tasks.

-Get inspiration for naming your dog company from my list of the best pet business names here
+✔ Get inspiration for naming your dog company from our list of the best pet business names here

 Most of these activities require special masonry, carpentry, or gardening skills.
 Some gigs, however, do not require specializations and skills.
 Examples of this are moving and lifting stuff, dog walking, personal shopping, or babysitting.